 Two main differences between Eastern and Western cultures are power distance and collectivism.
 Eastern cultures, such as China, tend to have higher levels of power distance, which is characterized by differential treatment based on social status.
 This could inhibit employees’ willingness to take risks if they do not feel comfortable divulging their original creative ideas to a supervisor.
 Western cultures, such as the United States, tend to have much lower levels of power distance.
 Because the culture typically has higher levels of equality regardless of social status, employees may not be as negatively influenced by the presence of a supervisor.

 Additionally, East Asian societies are traditionally more collaborative, which may encourage creativity within a group.
-Whereas the Western focus on independence may lower creativity when employees operate within group scenarios.
+The Western focus on independence may lower creativity when employees work on teams.

 BIG PICTURE TAKEAWAYS

 This study highlights the importance of understanding social contexts within a diverse workplace, and how desired outcomes like creativity may be impacted by cultural differences.
 While Chinese workers may benefit from a supervisor-free group environment when completing creative tasks, American workers may perform best when taking on these tasks individually.
 The conclusion is that employers may not be able to simply take a one-size-fits-all approach to improving conditions for creativity in the workplace.
 This is especially so if they have employees with diverse backgrounds or act as a multinational organization.